confluentinc/schema-registry/docs/security.rst

 To upgrade |sr| to allow REST API calls over HTTPS in an existing cluster:

 - Add/Modify the ``listeners`` config  to include HTTPS.
 For example: http://0.0.0.0:8081,https://0.0.0.0:8082
-- Configure the |sr| with appropriate SSL configurations to setup the keystore and optionally truststore
+- Configure |sr| with appropriate SSL configurations to setup the keystore and optionally truststore
 - Do a rolling bounce of the cluster

 This process enables HTTPS, but still defaults to HTTP so |sr| instances can still communicate before all nodes have been restarted.
 They will continue to use HTTP as the default until configured not to.
 To switch to HTTPS as the default and disable HTTP support, perform the following steps: